 Our menstrual cycle not only affects our hormones and the physical body; it also affects our emotions and energy levels.

-The Four Seasons of Our Menstrual Cycle
+What are the Four Seasons of Our Menstrual Cycle?

 Each phase of the menstrual cycle is influenced by the natural shifts of hormones.
 As a result, this affects how we feel physically, mentally, socially, emotionally and energetically.
 Each cycle brings in a new focus as well as new challenges that, when understood, can help us grow as a person.
 Utilising our menstrual power can even help us blossom as a woman!